mahdip72/vq_encoder_decoder/README.md

 </table>

 Notes:
-- FoldToken-4 uses a 256-size vocabulary; others use 4096.
+- FoldToken 4 uses a 256-size vocabulary; others use 4096.
-- The Structure Tokenizer baseline supports only sequence lengths 50–512; out-of-range samples are excluded for that column only.
+- The Structure Tokenizer of Gaujac et al. (2024) only supports sequences of length 50–512; out-of-range samples are excluded for that column only.
-- Zero-shot results for the Structure Tokenizer are omitted due to limited coverage.
+- Zero-shot results for Gaujac et al. (2024) are omitted due to limited coverage.
 - Evaluation scripts for baselines were reproduced where public tooling was incomplete; see repository docs for details.

 ## Acknowledgments